wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 Quick start plugin to skip the Vault 101 intro sequence and start in the cave just outside the vault.

 :::note
-**READ THE DESCRIPTION** for details on the new location for the Medicine Bobblehead.
+**READ THE DESCRIPTION** for details on the new location of the Medicine Bobblehead.
 :::

 - Main File - TTW Quick Start